SteveDesmond-ca/stevedesmond-ca.github.io/resume.md

 ### Enterprise Application Developer, Ithaca College -- Ithaca, NY (2013 -- 2016)

-*Accomplishments*

 - Led implementation of several modern development processes and practices: containers, CI/CD, cloud, APM, config mgmt
 - Modernized student self-service site (previously updated in 2005) with a [new mobile-first responsive design](http://theithacan.org/news/ithaca-college-to-release-homerconnect-2-0/)
 - Optimized memory utilization and improved architecture to provide up to 300x performance improvements
 - Implemented major upgrades and customizations for prospective student social network
-- Created lightweight automated testing and JSON parsing frameworks for Oracle PL/SQL

-*Day-to-day*

 - Developed new features and fixed defects for public-facing and campus-community web applications
 - Maintained dozens of legacy applications, ranging widely in size and complexity
-- Added test coverage and refactored legacy code, increasing confidence and decreasing cost of continued support
+- Added test coverage and refactored legacy code, increasing confidence and decreasing cost of support
 - Created RESTful web services to act as secure APIs between front-end applications and back-end systems
 - Built internal libraries and frameworks to increase efficiency and consistency across projects and applications
 - Worked directly with users and managers to develop requirements and prioritize feedback

 ### Software Developer / System Administrator, Performance Systems Development -- Ithaca, NY (2010 -- 2013)

-*Accomplishments*
+- Developed desktop and web-based applications to model and track energy efficiency upgrades
+- Built visual reports to aggregate building attributes and performance results across thousands of entities
+- Profiled application and database performance, improving the speed of the application by as much as 120x
 - Created a configurable workflow engine, allowing customers to customize how jobs are processed
 - Created an extensible plugin framework, allowing customer-specific modules to be added dynamically
-- Expanded the Continuous Integration build environment to:
-  - Automate the release and deployment of applications to QA, staging, and production environments
-  - Automatically apply configuration and customization to dozens of customer-specific deployments
 - Increased automated unit test code coverage of core assemblies to 100%

-*Day-to-day*

-- Developed desktop and web-based applications to model and track energy efficiency upgrades
-- Built visual reports to aggregate building attributes and performance results across thousands of entities
-- Profiled application and database performance, improving the speed of the application by as much as 120x
-- Employed a custom Enterprise Service Bus to handle long-running back-end processes asynchronously
 - Monitored and optimized virtual resource allocation, performed system administration duties
-- Took on many product owner and ScrumMaster responsibilities, including:
+- Took on many Product Owner and Scrum Master responsibilities
-  - Facilitating iteration planning and retrospective meetings
-  - Transforming customer requests and functional specifications into user stories
-  - Analyzing sprint progress and reporting release date estimates to management
-  - Project management tool administration

 ### Programmer/Analyst / Investment Support, Loews Corporation -- New York, NY (2007 -- 2010)